 Book a New Year’s Eve Package at a Classic Luxury Hotel

-If you’re concerned about maintaining social distance or just prefer a simpler, more elegant way to ring in the new year, you may be the perfect candidate for a night in at one of Boston’s landmark hotels.
+If you prefer a more elegant way to ring in the new year, you may be the perfect candidate for a night in at one of Boston’s landmark hotels.

-The Boston Harbor Hotel is offering their New Year’s Eve Romance Package again for 2020 at their luxurious five star, five diamond property at Boston’s historic Rowes Wharf.
+The Boston Harbor Hotel is offering their New Year’s Eve Romance Package again for 2024 at their luxurious five-star, five-diamond property at Boston’s historic Rowes Wharf.

-It begins with chocolate-covered strawberries and champagne delivered to your room after you arrive and concludes with breakfast in bed on New Year’s Day when you can lounge around in your fluffy hotel robe until as late as 4 PM.
-There are a variety of guestrooms and suites to choose from, but you’re going to want to splurge on a harbor view room for probably the most picturesque way to see Boston’s midnight fireworks that will ring in 2021.
+It begins with chocolate-covered strawberries and champagne delivered to your room after you arrive and concludes with breakfast in bed on New Year’s Day, when you can lounge around in your fluffy hotel robe until as late as 4 PM.
+There are a variety of guestrooms and suites to choose from, but you’ll want to splurge on a harbor view room for probably the most picturesque way to see Boston’s midnight fireworks that will ring in 2025.

 Not to be outdone, the modern and sleek XV Beacon offers the Romance on the Hill package, which includes a bottle of sparkling wine, chocolate-covered strawberries, and a late checkout the following day at 2 PM.
-What really sets this property apart is their in-room fireplaces and rose petal turn down that create the perfect romantic atmosphere.
-If this sounds too lovely for you to pass up but you won’t be in town on New Year’s Eve, you’ll be delighted to know that you can also book this package almost anytime.
+What really sets this property apart is its in-room fireplaces and rose petal turn-down that create the perfect romantic atmosphere.
+If this sounds too lovely for you to pass up, but you won’t be in town on New Year’s Eve, you’ll be delighted to know that you can also book this package almost anytime.

 If you’re looking for something for the whole family, the classic and chic Eliot Hotel would be happy to accommodate you.
 Featured in their Rooms for the Holidays promotion are a variety of one and two-bedroom suites that feature timeless French doors that close off the Master sleeping quarters.
 Additional amenities like dinner and refreshments must be added a la carte, but the prices are so reasonable for these enormous rooms that you’ll hardly mind.